tasks/docs/docs/sync.md

 [1]: In-app subscription required to add two or more Google Task accounts

-[2]: Not all CalDAV servers support sharing
+[2]: Support varies by CalDAV service

 [3]: Limited to 8192 characters